leaysgur/mobx-preact-super-lite/README.md

 [![NPM](https://nodei.co/npm/mobx-preact-super-lite.png)](https://www.npmjs.com/package/mobx-preact-super-lite)

+Base version is aligned with `mobx-react-lite` version.

 ## Motivation

 For now Preact app to use MobX, we need `preact/compat`(not just `preact`) and bundler alias.

+But for bundle size, I want to use MobX with `preact`.

-To avoid them, I've just copied `mobx-react-lite` package and added some tweaks to work with Preact.
+So, I've just copied `mobx-react-lite` package and added some tweaks.

-With this package you can use minimum `preact` package and `mobx-react-lite` APIs.
+With this package, you can use minimum `preact` package and limited `mobx-react-lite` APIs.

 ## Compatibility